xitrum-framework/xitrum-doc/guide/en/intro.rst

   that JAR file into another app and that app automatically has blog feature!
   Routing is also two-way: you can recreate URLs (reverse routing) in a typesafe way.
   You can document routes using `Swagger Doc <http://swagger.wordnik.com/>`_.
+* Classes and routes are automatically reloaded in development mode.
 * Views can be written in a separate `Scalate <http://scalate.fusesource.org/>`_ template file or Scala inline XML.
 Both are typesafe.
 * Sessions can be stored in cookies (more scalable) or clustered `Hazelcast <http://www.hazelcast.org/>`_ (more secure).